simmi30/lnd1/docs/psbt.md

 **!!!
 WARNING !!!**

-**DO NOT PUBLISH** the finished transaction by yourself or with another tool. lnd MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE LOST**!
+**DO NOT PUBLISH** the finished transaction by yourself or with another tool. broln MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE LOST**!

 Let's give it to `lncli` to continue: